latitude-dev/sample-netflix-flyio/README.md

 fly deploy
 ```

-See more details on how to deploy to Fly.io in the [official documentation](https://fly.io/docs/getting-started/first-deploy/).
+See more details on the fly.toml configuration file in the [official documentation](https://fly.io/docs/reference/configuration/).

 ## Documentation